jaxio/celerio-angular-quickstart/README.md

 * Maven 3
 * NPM

-## Folders organization
+## Folders' organization

 It mainly follows Maven conventions.

-* `pack-angular`: contains Celerio dynamic Templates (interpreted or copied by Celerio Engine)
+* `pack-angular`: contains Celerio dynamic Templates (interpreted by Celerio Engine).
+If you want to help us write templates, please take a look at [Celerio template doc](http://www.jaxio.com/documentation/celerio/templates.html)
+* `pack-angular-static`: static files that Celerio copies as is.
 * `src/main/config`: contains Celerio conf
 * `src/main/sql`: contains sample SQL script that get reversed... you may add more tables/columns.

 # To run the web app, please follow these 4 easy steps:

-## Step 1/ Create DB/Reverse it and generate
+## Step 1: Create DB/Reverse it and generate

 From the root folder:

     mvn -Pdb,metadata,gen generate-sources

-## Step 2/ Install JavaScript dependencies
+## Step 2: Install JavaScript dependencies

     cd src/main/webapp
     npm install

 Note: need to be run once, you may may skip it as you regenerate over and over.

-## Step 3/ Compile TypeScript files
+## Step 3: Compile TypeScript files

     cd src/main/webapp
     npm run tsc

-## Step 4/ Start the application
+## Step 4: Start the application

 From the root folder: